Dr. Alicia Brunson

 Areas of Research

-Race and Ethnicity, Racial Identity Formation, and Cultural Studies
+Social Stratification, Race and Ethnicity, Racial Identity Formation, Cultural Studies, and Media Literacy

-Alpha Kappa Delta-Sociology Honor Society, 2005-present; American Sociological Association, 2010-present
+Alpha Kappa Delta-Sociology Honor Society, 2005-present; American Sociological Association, 2010-present; Association of Christians Teaching Sociology, 2012-present; KSU InterVarsity Faculty Fellowship, 2015-present